 It is notable that the D5300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 400D does not offer wifi capability.
+In contrast, the 400D does not provide wifi capability.

 Both the 400D and the D5300 have been discontinued, but can regularly be found used on eBay.
 The 400D was replaced by the Canon 450D, while the D5300 was followed by the Nikon D5500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 400D Manual (free pdf) or the online Nikon D5300 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 400D or the Nikon D5300 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.